 Do you believe the empty-hand forms play an important role?

-I believe the forms, Siu Nim Tau in particular, are the most important tools; they teach us the mental and physical foundations of Wing Chun.
+I believe the forms, Siu Nim Tau, in particular, are the most important tools; they teach us the mental and physical foundations of Wing Chun.
 In Siu Nim Tau, we learn to relax our muscles and joints to a very deep level.
 This, coupled with the understanding of the circular and triangular structural intentions within each move, enables us to receive and give great amounts of power with very little brute force.

 Chum Kiu teaches how to find our centre of mass and utilise it as the main source of power behind each move.
-Biu Jee lets us practise the ability to move from our centre with full speed while maintaining the mindful and relaxed Siu Nim Tau state.
+Biu Jee lets us practise the ability to move from our centre at full speed while maintaining the mindful and relaxed Siu Nim Tau state.
 If performed correctly, the force generated is the most powerful of the three empty-hand forms.
 The Wooden Dummy is a tool to apply the tools, gained from the first three empty-hand forms.
 The main emphasis while practising the Wooden Dummy form should be that, with every move, our mass is affecting the mass of the dummy, rather than just smashing the arms around.

 Finally, the weapons training enables us to practise transferring our mass through the external object (Knives or Long Pole), almost as if they are merely an extension of our arms.
 It’s extremely difficult to perform the weapon forms correctly because it requires one to be able to relax and “expand” the joints of the wrists and fingers.
 In my opinion, a student who doesn’t spend the majority of their training time studying each form intently will not be able to achieve a substantial level of skill and understanding of the art.